mmagnus/RNAStructuralModuleOfMiniRoseTTA/README.md

-# rf-structure-module
+# rf-structure-module -> MiniRoseTTA

-Repository for RNA Structure Module (isolated from RosettaFoldNA), authors @Sid01123 @mmagnus
+Repository for RNA Structure Module (isolated from MiniRoseTTAFoldNA), authors @Sid01123 @mmagnus

 This is an example: